alvpickmans/forge-vuer/README.md

 | `modelLoaded` | `model` | Fired when the model is successfully loaded.
 The argument is a [Model](https://forge.autodesk.com/en/docs/viewer/v6/reference/Viewing/Model/) instance.|
 | `modelLoadError` | `Error` | Fired when Forge fails to load a model.
 If no function is subscribed to this event, the default `onError` will be thrown.
 The `Error` passed as argument contains the Forge `errorCode` reference.*|

 > *For a detailed list of Forge ErrorCodes and their meaning, visit [this blog post](https://forge.autodesk.com/cloud_and_mobile/2016/01/error-codes-in-view-and-data-api.html)

 ## Custom Extensions

+One of the most powerful features of Autodesk Forge Viewer is the ability to add custom functionality via **Extensions**.